Free shipping in Italy — Worldwide delivery available

 LAYER 3

-At each scan, the NTAG 424 DNA chip generates a unique cryptographic signature (CMAC) using the AES-128 algorithm.
-This signature depends on the chip's UID, the counter, and a secret key derived exclusively for that chip via PBKDF2.
+At each scan, the cryptographic chip generates a unique signature using a military-grade algorithm.
+This signature depends on the chip's hardware identity, the progressive counter, and a secret key derived exclusively for that chip via a proprietary protocol.
 It is mathematically impossible to generate a valid signature without possessing the original key.

-The green shield confirms the CMAC signature was successfully verified by our server.
+The green shield confirms the cryptographic signature was successfully verified by our server.

 LAYER 4